lsawade/introduction-to-conda/docs/installing-packages.md

-***Note***: It is worth noting here again that the packages that can be installed do not have to be `python` packages. `conda` is language-agnostic and will you can even create an environment without `python`.
-Nevertheless, `conda` is mostly used to manage `python` environments at this point.
+***Note***: It is worth noting here again that the packages that can be installed do not have to be `python` packages. `conda` is language-agnostic and you can even create an environment without a `python` installation.
+Nevertheless, `conda` is mostly used to manage `python` environments.

 ## Installing packages

-The simplest way of install installing a package in the activate environment is simply
+The simplest way to install a package in the activated environment is simply
 ```bash
 conda install <PACKAGE>